enso-org/ide/docs/style-guide.md

 # Rust Style Guide

-## Motivation - why not to completely rely a formatting tool?
+## Motivation - why not rely on a formatting tool for code style?

-The docs of rustfmt state that "formatting code is a mostly mechanical task which takes both time and mental effort.
+The code style is way more then just formatting.
+In many cases formatting can be automated.
+According to rustfmt docs: "formatting code is a mostly mechanical task which takes both time and mental effort.
 By using an automatic formatting tool, a programmer is relieved of this task and can concentrate on more important things.".
 While in many cases it is true, if the author of code does not take extra effort to make his code pretty by refactoring long lines to variables, moving code to specific modules, or sections, the formatting tool will result in